-As part of our commitment to open, transparent government, the Department of the Interior joins other Federal agencies and departments in posting its fiscal year 2013 Office of Management and Budget Sustainability/Energy Scorecard, which rates each department's sustainability and energy performance.
-This is the fourth year that Federal agencies are posting these scorecards publicly.
+As part of our commitment to open, transparent government, the Department of the Interior joins other Federal agencies in posting its fiscal year (FY) 2014 Office of Management and Budget Sustainability/Energy Scorecard, which rates each agencies sustainability and energy performance.
+This is the fifth year that Federal agencies are posting these scorecards publicly.

 This scorecard serves as a benchmark to help us track our progress toward statutory and Executive Order goals.
-Actions to meet those goals have resulted in reduced pollution and greenhouse gas emissions, improved efficiency in our operations, and reduced costs.
-Based on scorecard benchmarks, Interior updated the Sustainability Plan in June 2014.
+Actions to meet those goals have resulted in reduced pollution and costs.

-Some notable accomplishments from 2013 include:
+Some notable accomplishments from 2014 include:

-For more information on greening and sustainability please visit the Greening the Department of the Interior website at: http://www.doi.gov/greening/index.cfm.
+For more information on greening and sustainability, please visit the Greening the Department of the Interior website at: http://www.doi.gov/greening/index.cfm.